opencelium/opencelium/docs/tools/otrs.rst

 ApiExtension package
 """""""""""""""""

 The ApiExtension is an otrs package.
-Its extends the system's API functions.
+It extends the system's API functions.

 See below the new operations